joelek/multipass/readme.md

 ## Features

-### Automatic key generation
+### Automatic key management

-Multipass can generate strong assymetric cryptographic keys automatically and supports loading existing keys stored using the commonly used `PKCS1`, `PKCS8` and `SEC1` containers.
+Multipass features support for loading cryptographic keys stored using the common `PKCS1`, `PKCS8` and `SEC1` containers and can generate strong assymetric keys automatically.

-By default, Multipass will generate 256-bit elliptic curve keys and store them using the `SEC1` container.
+By default, Multipass will generate 256-bit elliptic curve (EC) keys and store them using the `SEC1` container.

 ### Automated certification